Advantech-EdgeSync-Containers/BearVFX-3D-Smart-Kiosk-with-Edge-LLM-/README.md

 ---

-## Hardware Specification
+## 💻 Hardware Configuration

-This project operates using a **two-PC, machine-to-machine connection** setup to divide the computational load between high-fidelity rendering and real-time intelligence.
+This project operates using a **two-PC, machine-to-machine connection** setup to divide the computational load between high-fidelity rendering and real-time intelligence, alongside a dedicated user interaction device.

-### 1. Rendering PC (Unreal Engine)
+### 1. 🖥️ Rendering PC (Unreal Engine)

 This machine is dedicated to running **Unreal Engine** for high-quality, real-time cinematic visuals.